 Information about our remuneration policy

-At Julius Baer Gestión, SGIIC, S.A.U.
-Madrid, recognize the importance of environmental, social and governance (“ESG”) sustainability elements throughout our business activities, including our remuneration systems.
-In accordance with the Julius Baer Group standards, ESG is reflected, directly or indirectly, in various aspects of our remuneration systems at regional, divisional and individual levels through proper governance, performance measurement standards (around values, client satisfaction and employee development) and risk management considerations.
+We recognize the importance of environmental, social and governance sustainability elements throughout our business activities, including our compensation systems.
+In accordance with the Group’s standards, sustainability is reflected in various aspects of our compensation systems at regional, divisional and individual levels through proper governance, performance measurement standards (around values, client satisfaction and employee development) and risk management considerations.

-Our remuneration schemes are designed to ensure compliance with global rules and regulations, including applicable ESG considerations and particularly location-specific guidelines, in support of a sound risk culture.
-Group-wide remuneration decisions include assessments of financial-, market-, legal-, risk-, and compliance-related metrics to ensure remuneration properly reflects both, internal and external factors.
-We also employ a remuneration deferral mechanism, with risk-adjusted performance metrics, to deter excessive risk-taking.
-Socially, the Bank operates various initiatives related to talent management, workforce diversity, and employee satisfaction, which we strengthen each year to help us attain our Employer of Choice goals and support our sustainability aspirations.
+Our compensation schemes are designed to ensure compliance with global rules and regulations and the sustainability considerations embedded within them, while specifically incorporating location-specific guidelines, in support of a sound risk culture.
+Compensation decisions include assessments of financial-, market-, legal-, risk-, and compliance-related metrics to ensure compensation properly reflects both, internal and external factors.
+We also employ a compensation deferral mechanism, with risk-adjusted performance metrics, to deter excessive risk-taking.
+Socially, we operate various initiatives related to talent management, workforce diversity, and employee satisfaction, which we strengthen each year to help us attain our Employer of Choice goals and support our sustainability aspirations.
 At the individual level, all employees are held to high conduct standards via our Code of Ethics and Business Conduct (redefined in 2020) and are specifically measured on their ability to reflect our core Values (Care, Passion, and Excellence) and Risk Behaviours in their business activities.